 - Build detection for residential proxy traffic

-This requires a mental shift in how we approach security.
-Rather than trying to block specific patterns, we must focus on understanding and controlling the broader context of system interactions.
+This also requires a shift in how we approach security.
+Rather than only blocking specific patterns, we need to understand and control the broader context of system interactions.
 The goal moves from "preventing known attacks" to "identifying and blocking malicious behaviour, regardless of its specific form."

 The Reasoning Model Revolution

-The emergence of open reasoning models like DeepSeek transforms this threat landscape further.
+The emergence of open reasoning models like DeepSeek pushes this further.
 Unlike traditional AI that follows programmed patterns, reasoning models understand context and adapt strategies dynamically.
-This capability creates unprecedented security challenges.
+That creates harder security problems.

 Consider how a reasoning model approaches security testing.
 Rather than simply probing for weaknesses, it builds a conceptual model of the system's defences.
 It understands the purpose of security controls and reasons about potential bypasses.
-This enables it to generate novel attack strategies never seen in training data.
+That allows it to generate novel attack strategies that were not present in training data.

-The impact of DeepSeek demonstrates this shift.
+DeepSeek demonstrates this shift.
 Within months of release, it showed capabilities matching established players at a fraction of the cost.
-This rapid progress stems from reasoning models' ability to understand and adapt rather than simply pattern match.
+This rapid progress comes from reasoning models' ability to understand and adapt, not just pattern match.

-For security teams, this creates a critical challenge.
-Reasoning models don't just find gaps in rules - they understand why rules exist and devise creative bypasses.
-They analyse response patterns, deduce the logic behind security controls, and generate attacks that exploit fundamental assumptions.
+For security teams, that is a material challenge.
+Reasoning models do not just find gaps in rules.
+They infer why rules exist, deduce the logic behind security controls, and generate attacks that exploit underlying assumptions.

 By 2027, I expect reasoning models to handle most security testing and exploit development.
 Their advantages prove too compelling: